 -

 - Attending graduate or professional school.
-Review and apply for fellowships sourced by Immigrants Rising and My Undocumented Life to get funding to pay for your education.
+Review and apply for fellowships sourced by Immigrants Rising and My Undocumented Life to pay for your education.
 These fellowships don’t require proof of US citizenship.

 - Becoming a part of the freelance/gig economy.
-Learn more about entrepreneurship through resources at MIT and those developed by Immigrants Rising.
+Learn more about entrepreneurship through resources at MIT, Immigrants Rising and undocuprofessionals opportunities.

 - The New York State Youth Leadership Council also provides a Non-Citizen’s Guide to Entrepreneurship and details about independent contracting, including advice to negotiate job offer into an independent contractor role.